bramley/phplist-plugin-segment/README.md

 ##Support##

-Questions and problems can be reported in the phplist user forum topic <http://forums.phplist.com/viewtopic.php?f=7&t=41650>.
+Please raise any questions or problems in the user forum <https://discuss.phplist.org/>.

 ## Donation ##
 This plugin is free but if you install and find it useful then a donation to support further development is greatly appreciated.